shihab97820/base-learning/README.md

 Understanding liquidity helped me see why healthy markets need more than tokens and users.
 Deep and efficient liquidity infrastructure is essential for building useful decentralized financial applications.

 **#Base #BuildOnBase #Liquidity #DeFi #Ethereum #Web3 #100DaysOfBase**

+## Day 27 – Exploring Decentralized Exchanges on Base 🔄

+Today's learning focused on how decentralized exchanges enable permissionless token trading on Base.

+I explored how DEXs use smart contracts and liquidity pools to allow users to swap digital assets directly from their wallets.
+Base's low transaction costs and fast confirmations can make frequent onchain interactions more practical compared with higher-cost environments.

+Learning about decentralized exchanges helped me understand how smart contracts can create open financial markets where users maintain control of their assets while interacting directly with onchain protocols.

+**#Base #BuildOnBase #DEX #DeFi #Onchain #Web3 #100DaysOfBase**